Articles by Omar Sachedina

 Born in Vancouver to parents of Indian descent from Uganda, Sachedina travelled to Uganda in 2005 to produce an online documentary while on a PBS Frontline Fellowship.

-Sachedina is the recipient of the 2010 RTNDA Canada President’s Fellowship.
-He has a degree in Political Science from McGill University in Montreal, a Masters in Journalism from Columbia University in New York, and is a graduate of The Poynter Institute in St. Petersburg, Florida.
+Sachedina was the recipient of the 2010 RTNDA Canada President’s Fellowship.
+He has a degree in Political Science from McGill University, a master's in Journalism from Columbia University, and is a graduate of The Poynter Institute in St. Petersburg, Fla.

 He speaks French, Gujarati, and Kutchi.
 He enjoys travelling, music, and sampling food from around the world.